JuanGongora/JuanGongora.github.io/_posts/2018-10-04-approaching_object_oriented_javascript_2.markdown

 In the [*previous installment*](http://imjuan.com/approaching_object_oriented_javascript_1) to this series, I went over ES5 related subjects on the introductory blueprint of a JavaScript object.
 There were various easy to follow discussions on properties and functions.
 As well as the different ways to interpret their uniquely contained information.

-**Function Scope**

-To refresh the memory of where we had left off, I was discussing the concept of an object's *self* (or `this` in the case of JS).
+To refresh the memory a bit more to where we had left off, I was discussing the concept of an object's *self* (or `this` in the case of JS).
 Using its association to confer an object's relation, `this` helps us to know the current state of an object.
 This state, is by traditional OOP standards, found within a block based scope.
 JS likes to keep you on your toes however, since its scope is actually termed through functions instead.

+**Function Scope**

 So JavaScript variables have function scope; which differs from other OOP based languages where it's actually a block based scope.
 Let's make an example here: